WPRDC/data-guide/docs/privacy.md

 ###1.
 Inventory PII
 Developing a catalog of the PII is held by the organization can inform internal processes and procedures designed to protect privacy.
 This inventory can include information about:
--what type of PII exists
+- what type of PII exists
--file structures and formats
+- file structures and formats
--how data is created, managed and used,
+-  data is created, managed and used,
--access and retention policies, and
+- access and retention policies, and
--applicable laws and policies governing the data.
+- applicable laws and policies governing the data.

 ###2.
 Eliminate Unnecessary Collection and Retention of PII
-Organizations should carefully review their PII inventory to eliminate the collection and retention of inessential information.PII not collected, retained, or used cannot pose a risk of breach.
-Where feasible, governments can reduce the risk of a PII breach by eliminating unnecessary replicas, ensuring that requests for information are clear and necessary.
+Organizations shouldn't collect PII unless the information is essential.
+Where feasible, governments can also reduce the risk of a PII breach by eliminating unnecessary copies of data containing PII.

 ###3.
 Develop Information Security Policies and Procedures
 Local governments can reduce the risk of a breach of PII by developing and applying policies and procedures for data security and management throughout the life cycle of data.
-Additional protections that can be adopted by local governments include developing information retention schedules and disposal procedures and including such procedures in the metadata.
-Organizations should also have a process in place in the advent of an inadvertent breach of PII.
+Additional protections that can be adopted by local governments include developing information retention schedules and disposal procedures.
+It's a good practice to document these procedures, reference them in matadata, and share them with others in the organization.

 ###4.
 Evaluate the Consequences of a PII Breach